o3de/o3de.org/content/docs/user-guide/tutorials/scripting/script-canvas/tutorials.md

 ---
 # Script Canvas Tutorials {#script-canvas-tutorials}

-Use the following **Script Canvas** tutorials to learn about the Lumberyard visual scripting system\.
+Use the following **Script Canvas** tutorials to learn about the O3DE visual scripting system\.

 ## Prerequisites {#prerequisites-for-script-canvas-tutorial}
 + Set the [Samples Project](/docs/userguide/samples/projects/samples.md) as the default project\.
 For more information, see [Choosing a Game Project to Open](/docs/userguide/configurator/projects#project-configurator-launch-projects)\.